-Score explanation: In the Environmental Health Lecture in Year 3, there is a slide dedicated to Taking an Occupational and Environmental Exposure History with associated resources.
+Furthermore, in the Environmental Health Lecture in Year 3, there is a slide dedicated to Taking an Occupational and Environmental Exposure History with associated resources.
 However, the details are not specific to climate change-related issues.

 Curriculum: Administrative Support for Planetary Health